The Definitive List Of Pull-Up Mistakes

 This means lowering yourself in a slow, controlled manner for each rep, and then pulling yourself up in the same way.

-And while a little bit of body english is OK to get out that last good rep, you should never look like you’re flopping around like a dying fish.
+And while a little bit of body english is OK to get out that last good rep, you should never look like you’re flopping around like a fish out of water.

 4) You’re gripping too wide.

-This is an extremely common pull-up mistake that the majority of guys make.
+This is an extremely common pull-up mistake that the majority of people make.

 When you grip the bar for pull-ups, you don’t want to go too wide.